 Finally an event organizer should have resources available for green producers and suppliers, eg. a glossary, website, smart events handbook, event greening supplier database.

-The Smart Events Handbook will be available from the City of Cape Town, Environmental Resource Management Department from July 2010 and enquiries can be sent to firstname.lastname@example.org.
+The Smart Events Handbook is now available from the City of Cape Town, Environmental Resource Management Department.